agraef/midizap/README.md

 Copyright 2013 Eric Messick (FixedImagePhoto.com/Contact)
 Copyright 2018 Albert Graef (<aggraef@gmail.com>)

-This is a version of Eric Messick's [ShuttlePRO][nanosyzygy/ShuttlePRO] program which has been redesigned and rewritten extensively to use Jack MIDI input instead of the Contour Design Shuttle devices that the original program was written for.
+This is a version of Eric Messick's ShuttlePRO program which has been redesigned to use Jack MIDI instead of the Contour Design Shuttle devices that the original program was written for.

-ShuttlePRO was originally written in 2013 by Eric Messick, based on earlier code by Trammell Hudson (<hudson@osresearch.net>) and Arendt David (<admin@prnet.org>).
-The present version of the program is based on Albert Graef's [fork][agraef/ShuttlePRO] of the program, so it has all of the translation features of Eric's version (in particular, key and mouse translations work exactly the same).
+[ShuttlePRO][nanosyzygy/ShuttlePRO] was originally written in 2013 by Eric Messick, based on earlier code by Trammell Hudson (<hudson@osresearch.net>) and Arendt David (<admin@prnet.org>).
+The present version of the program is based on Albert Graef's [fork][agraef/ShuttlePRO] of the program.
+All the translation features of Eric's version are still there (in particular, key and mouse translations work exactly the same), but of course the code has undergone quite some significant changes to accommodate the MIDI input and output facilities.
 The Jack MIDI driver code is based on code from Spencer Jackson's [osc2midi][] utility, and on the simple_session_client.c example available in the Jack [git repository][jackaudio/example-clients].

 [nanosyzygy/ShuttlePRO]: https://github.com/nanosyzygy/ShuttlePRO
 [agraef/ShuttlePRO]: https://github.com/agraef/ShuttlePRO